G-Research/siembol/config-editor/config-editor-ui/README.md

 ## Install

-If Angular CLI is not installed, follow instructions from: https://confluence.uberit.net/display/DEVGLO/Web+Application+Development (`Installation` section)
-Then run `npm install`
+If Angular CLI is not installed, follow instructions from: https://cli.angular.io/ Then run `npm install`

 ## Build